reybahl/Assistant/README.md

 * Opening websites (Google, GitHub, Wikipedia, etc.) in the browser
 * Creating, pausing, and deleting timers.
 Timers run in the background so the program does not wait for the timer to end before listening for more input.

-# How to run code:
+# How to run code
 * Download code in a directory called assistant
 * Navigate to the directory in terminal/command prompt: `cd assistant/`
 * Install the required python packages: `pip install -r requirements.txt`
 * Run main.py : `python main.py`

+# How the assistant works
+The program continously listens for a user to say the wake word (currently set to "Jarvis").
+Then, the program uses speech recognition to determine the user's input.